booyoungyoon/tripProject/tripProject/README.md

 START with 1 INCREMENT by 1 MINVALUE 1;
 --
 create SEQUENCE desdata_seq
 START with 1 INCREMENT by 1 MINVALUE 1;
 --
-create sequence des_comment_seq
-START with 1 INCREMENT by 1 MINVALUE 1;
---
 create sequence course_seq